tajiknomi/Remote_Administrative_Console/README.md

 ## Intro

-C2 Framework for administration of clients via REST API.
-The basic set of functionality is given and user can add/remove/modify the feature(s) according to his/her need.
-The communication is purely HTTP base to avoid security end-points alarm(s) by masquerading the traffic to be legitimate web traffic.
+C2 Framework for administration of clients via [REST API](https://www.redhat.com/en/topics/api/what-is-a-rest-api).
+The objective of this project is to give user a guideline and a ready-to-use server component that can be integrated with various client app(s) or service(s).

 ## Features